House of Braganza: Throne of Portugal

 By 1640 the wise policies of D. Philip I in respect of Portugal were long past.
 The country was overtaxed, Portuguese colonies were left unprotected, and the King Philip III of Portugal no longer had the trust or support of most Portuguese nobility.
 He was especially loathed by the powerful Portuguese guild of merchants.
 Portugal, like the rest of Philip's kingdoms, was on the verge of rebellion.

 The eighth Duke of Braganza, D. João II of Braganza, had inherited the claim of his grandmother, Infanta Catarina of Portugal, and the remoter claim through of his grandfather João I of Braganza.
 Because of his claims, the discontent Portuguese nobility asked João II to lead their restoration as their king.

 According to court historians, D. João II was a modest man without particular ambitions to the crown.
 Legend says that his wife, Dona Luisa de Guzmán, daughter of the duke of Medina-Sidonia, urged him to accept the offer, saying "I'd rather be queen for one day than duchess for a lifetime."
 He accepted the leadership of the rebellion, which was successful, and was acclaimed João IV of Portugal on 1 December 1640.

 After the accession of the Braganzas to the throne, the duchy was linked to the Crown.
-"Duke of Braganza" became the traditional title of the heir to the throne, together with Prince of Brazil and, later, Prince Royal of Portugal, much as Prince of Wales is in the United Kingdom or Prince of Asturias in Spain.
+"Duke of Braganza" became the traditional title of the heir to the throne, together with Prince of Brazil and, later, Prince Royal of Portugal.

-Under D. João's sons D. Afonso VI and D. Pedro II, the Portuguese colonial empire, part of which was lost during the Spanish occupation, was restored and expanded, bringing new wealth to Portugal.
+João's accession resulted in the Portuguese Restoration War with Spain.
+The sovereignty of Portugal's new dynasty would not be recognized until 1668 during the reign of João's son, Afonso VI.

 The zenith of the Braganza dynasty came with the long reign of D. João V (1706–1750), who ruled with grandeur and piety.
 The reign of D. José I, son of D. João V, was marked by the great earthquake, which struck Lisbon in 1755.
 The political genius of his reign was the 1st Marquis of Pombal.
 The end of the 18th century was characterized by stability, under the rule of Dona Maria I (1777–1816), who discharged Pombal at her accession.
-Unfortunately Dona Maria became psychologically unstable, displaying similar symptoms to George III of the United Kingdom in his later years.
+Because Maria's recurrent mental illness rendered her incapable of governing, her son João assumed the role of head of government in 1792.

 Realm in Brazil

-In 1808, faced with impending Napoleonic invasion, the Braganzas transferred their royal court to the State of Brazil, Portugal's largest colony.
-Some time after they had crossed the Atlantic, a royal decree changed the status of Brazil from a Portuguese colony into kingdom alongside Portugal, and the United Kingdom of Portugal, Brazil and the Algarves was formed.
-In 1821, D. João VI, who succeeded in 1816, returned to Portugal.
+In 1807, faced with impending Napoleonic invasion, the Braganzas transferred their royal court to the State of Brazil, Portugal's largest colony.
+Some time after they had crossed the Atlantic, a royal decree changed the status of Brazil from a Portuguese colony to a kingdom alongside Portugal, and the United Kingdom of Portugal, Brazil and the Algarves was formed.
+D. João VI succeeded in 1816, and returned to Portugal in 1821.